 Holocaust survivors are among the heroes of our time.
 As they grow older, they may relive painful memories, or experience recurring feelings of loss or control.
 To help them, it must be a priority of the Jewish community to keep these heroes cloaked in support.

 Since 1999, Holocaust Community Services, a collaborative effort of JCFS, CJE SeniorLife and the Jewish Federation of Metropolitan Chicago, in partnership with HIAS Chicago, has provided supportive services to the Chicago Holocaust survivor community and their families.

 Through the supportive services it provides, Holocaust Community Services helps to ensure that survivors can continue to live independently and with dignity.
 Case managers facilitate in-home support that includes housekeeping, laundry services, kosher food delivery, meal preparation, medication management, transportation services and personal grooming assistance.

 Survivors also benefit from counseling, support and referral services for survivors and their heirs in the process of applying for various reparations and compensation programs.

 Support Groups for Survivors

-Holocaust survivors are invited to join weekly “Coffee and Conversation” drop-in groups where there are opportunities to discuss such topics as reparations, aging issues, health concerns, holidays, relationships, planning for the future and worldwide events.
+Holocaust survivors are invited to join a weekly “Coffee and Conversation” drop-in group where there are opportunities to discuss such topics as reparations, aging issues, health concerns, holidays, relationships, planning for the future and worldwide events.

 Community Education Programs